Carino of Balsamo

-Blessed Carino Pietro of Balsamo (died 1293), sometimes called St. Acerinus, was the murderer of Saint Peter of Verona (Saint Peter Martyr) who later repented his actions and became a Dominican lay brother.
+Blessed Carino Pietro of Balsamo (died 1293), sometimes called Saint Acerinus, was the murderer of Saint Peter of Verona ("Peter Martyr") who later repented his actions and became a Dominican lay brother.
 He is venerated as a beatus by the Catholic Church.

 Life

 Prior to his entering the Dominican Order, Carino, was, according to Catholic tradition, a cruel man without scruples who had been hired by Milanese Cathars to kill Peter, a prominent Catholic inquisitor.
 Carino was a native of Cinisello Balsamo.
 The murder took place on April 6, 1252, when Peter was returning from Como to Milan.
 Carino's accomplice was named Manfredo Clitoro, of Giussano.
 The two assassins followed Peter as far as Barlassina, murdering him and mortally wounding Peter's companion Domenico at a lonely spot.

 Carino split Peter’s head open, and mortally wounded Domenico.
 When he found that Peter was still breathing, he stabbed him with a dagger.

 Carino fled to a Dominican monastery at Forlì, and confessed his crime to Giacomo Salomoni of Venice, also venerated as a beatus.
-Carino performed penances and become a lay brother there.
+Carino performed penances and became a lay brother there.
 Manfredo subsequently fled from the authorities and may have found refuge amongst the Waldenses in the Alps.